 Another major benefit of Causeway Alloy for the council was that it was a configurable system, enabling the highways department to add its own data in without needing to commission and pay for developer days.
 When the council discovered that the Causeway Alloy API was based on open API, which the team was familiar with, it was clear that it was the right product for the council and Blackburn and Darwen chose to implement it.

-Once the implementation process was complete, the council was quick to start making positive use of the Causeway Alloy solution.
-Causeway provided training to key users at the council, which helped Blackburn and Darwen get up and running quickly with the new software.
+Causeway provided training to key users at the council, which helped Blackburn and Darwen Council get up and running quickly with the new software.

 Today, the council is using Causeway Alloy to hold all its asset information including details of inspections, defects and repair jobs.
 Each street on the network has now been risk assessed using Causeway Alloy, according to its features and to inform the frequency of inspection required and this is recorded on the asset.

-The Outcome:
+The Outcome

-Blackburn with Darwen has gained some significant benefits since implementing Causeway Alloy.
+Blackburn with Darwen Council has gained some significant benefits since implementing Causeway Alloy.
 At a high level, Causeway Alloy provides complete control for the highways department’s management team, directly from the office.
 They don’t need to go out.
 They can see everything that is going on within one system and control it all from Causeway Alloy at the touch of a button.
 It streamlines workflows.

 The council uses a workflow that triggers at the end of every day and effectively provides details of all the repair gangs’ work over the past 24 hours, creating ‘before and after’ pictures and emailing a report to the supervisor.
 That will enable the team’s management to monitor the quality of all the inspection and repair work done in the previous day without even leaving the office.

+Critically, Causeway Alloy gives the leadership team all the facts they need at their fingertips.
+That is powerful, especially in cases where perceptions differ.
+It enables the council to be data led rather than driven by gut feeling.
 At a more granular level, the solution has delivered a range of more unexpected benefits.
 As already referenced, with the help of Causeway Alloy, the council’s insurance claim bill went down from over £1 million in 2001 to just £28,000 in 2021.
 And it is not just about defending those claims, it is also about keeping a safe highways network resulting in few claims and taking a proactive rather than a defensive approach.

 Causeway Alloy open API provided the council with another key benefit, enabling it to connect a range of external systems to Causeway Alloy and make use of the data generated.
 The council has, for example connected Microsoft Power BI to Causeway Alloy which has provided easy-to-visualise information, enabling inspection teams to see immediately how they are performing, and what their priority jobs are.